nathandeflavis/dealer_evaluation_frontend/docs/README.md

 6. Open the deployment link.

 # Why is the project useful?
-The project is a chance to put my IBM Code Engine skills into practice.
+The project is a chance to put my IBM Cloud Code Engine skills into practice.

 # How can users can get started with the project?
 You can run the application in [an IBM Skills Network lab environment](https://skills.network).